AssuranceMaladieSec/CertStreamMonitor/README.md

   - monitor certstream-python feed (see [certstream-python](https://github.com/CaliDog/certstream-python))
   - choose strings you want to monitor in Subject Alt Names or Domain fields of certificates
 - **Storing:**
-  - store certificate data grabbed into a sqlite3 database
+  - store hostnames found along with its certificate relevant data into a sqlite3 database
 - **Alerting:**
-  - check if hostnames present in the certificate are up or not
+  - for each hostname not already flagged as up : check if corresponding site is up or not
+  - if it is, it :
+    - collects informations (IP address, AS informations, HTTP code, web page title, abuse email)
+    - write them to DB
-  - if they are, it collects informations (IP address, AS informations, HTTP code, web page title, abuse email) to write them to DB but also to a JSON file in the `/alerts` directory (default value) to push forward investigation.
+    - write them also to a JSON file in the `/alerts` directory (default value) to push forward investigation.
+    - flags the hostname as up

 ## Requirements
 - Python 3